deciduously/music/post.md

 ```

 Two identical notes are called a [unison](https://en.wikipedia.org/wiki/Unison), with 0 cents.
 These intervals are defined within a single octave, so any of them apply across octaves as well - A4 and A5 are in unison just like A4 and another A4, and C4 and A5 is still a major sixth.
 The terms "major", "minor", and "perfect" are not arbitrary, but that discussion is outside the scope of this post.
 I will note that the [tritone](https://en.wikipedia.org/wiki/Tritone), representing 3 whole tones or 6 semitones like `F-B`, is the only one that's none of the three.
-If you're into the mathy, music theory pattern parts of this exploration, I recommend [harmony]/[dissonance](https://en.wikipedia.org/wiki/Consonance_and_dissonance) for your next rabbit hole.
-The tritone takes a leading role, and to hear it in action you should check out what the [Locrian mode](https://en.wikipedia.org/wiki/Locrian_mode) we defined sounds like with this program.
-The C major scale has, well, a perfect fifth at the fifth position, and the Locrian mode has a tritone.
+If you're into the mathy, music theory pattern parts of this exploration, I recommend [harmony](https://en.wikipedia.org/wiki/Harmony) for your next rabbit hole.
+The tritone takes a leading role in [dissonance](https://en.wikipedia.org/wiki/Consonance_and_dissonance), and to hear it in action you should check out what the [Locrian mode](https://en.wikipedia.org/wiki/Locrian_mode) we defined sounds like with this program.
+The C major scale has a perfect fifth, 5 semitones at the [dominant](https://en.wikipedia.org/wiki/Dominant_(music)) scale [degree](https://en.wikipedia.org/wiki/Degree_(music)) - and the Locrian mode has a tritone which is one extra semitone.

 This scale actually corresponds to playing just the black keys on a piano, skipping all the white keys.